Goldman says its overseas hiring practices being investigated

-(Reuters) - Goldman Sachs Group Inc (GS.N) disclosed on Friday that it was being investigated over its hiring practices outside the United States.
+May 9 (Reuters) - Goldman Sachs Group Inc disclosed on Friday that it was being investigated over its hiring practices outside the United States.

 The Wall Street Journal reported earlier this week that the U.S. Securities and Exchange Commission had expanded its probe into the hiring practices of at least five U.S. and European banks in Asia, including Goldman.